 Section 1 (Fares) requires MetroMobility fares to be established in accordance with federal law.
 The Council must use all fares collected from MetroMobility for MetroMobility purposes.
+This section is from the A-6 amendment.

 Section 2 (Forecasted funding) requires the commissioner of management and budget to include in the February and November forecasts a state obligation from the general fund for the annual net costs to the council for MetroMobility.
+This section is from the A-6 amendment.